 Before moving to Western New York, Angela was a Morning Anchor, Producer, and Reporter at WAGM-TV in Presque Isle, Maine.
 She covered one of the largest manhunts in the history of Northern Maine and a controversial nurse who returned to the region, challenging mandatory quarantine procedures after treating Ebola patients in West Africa.
 Angela’s 5-part series on autism awareness was recognized with a statewide award from the Maine Association of Broadcasters.

-Angela is an avid advocate of autism awareness, as it hits close to home.
+Angela is an avid advocate of autism awareness.
 Her brother Polyvios Christoforos is on the autism spectrum.
-In 2012 she directed an Urban Update segment on Boston’s WHDH-TV called ‘An Artist with Autism’ that highlights Polyvios’s talents and struggles.
-She has also hosted fashion boutique fundraisers to raise money for Autism Speaks.
+In 2012 she produced an Urban Update segment on Boston’s WHDH-TV called ‘An Artist with Autism’ that highlighted Polyvios’s artistic talents and struggles acquiring services.
+She also hosted a fashion boutique fundraiser to raise money for Autism Speaks.

 Angela wrote a fashion column and local celebrity column for Boston entertainment publication ‘Dirty Water News’ and also a contributing writer for ‘Route One Newspaper.’